-We’ve been hearing, during the current campaign to allow voters in Walker to decide their own tax rates, that the Interurban Transit Partnership (The Rapid) provides a benefit to the local economy to the tune of $100 million per year.
+We’ve been hearing that the Interurban Transit Partnership (The Rapid) provides a benefit to the local economy to the tune of $100 million per year.
 Where does this number come from and does it hold up to scrutiny?
 As we’ll show you, it’s completely, demonstrably false.
 At its most basic level, the $100 million number is simply made up.

 This $100 million number comes from a “Transit Benefit Model” that was released by the State of Michigan’s Department of Transportation in 2010.
 Did the DoT itself create this report?
 No, it was put together by HDR Decision Economics, a division of HDR Inc., a massive company that designs and builds transit systems around the world and is currently under contract with The Rapid.
 The Rapid’s board just approved a $417,000 contract with HDR for “engineering services.”

 The Transit Benefit Model (TBM) is really just a Microsoft Excel spreadsheet that spits out “benefits” based on how much each transit agency spends.
 This model is calculated in the spreadsheet for each transit agency in Michigan.
 You can view it yourself here.
 Feel free to download the excel spreadsheet to review and follow along with this article, including the manual on how to use it.